MEgooneh/shaazzz-guide/README.md

 # shaazzz-guide
 A guide for students in Iran who wants to participate in Olympiad of Informatics.

+# Update!:

+this is the updated and completed version by some new medalists in Shaazzz : https://guide.shaazzz.ir/

 # To-do

 - [ ] adding dark mode